-The LTC2433-1 serial output data stream is 19 bits long.
-The first 3 bits represent status information indicating the conversion state and sign.
+The LTC2436-1 serial output data stream is 19 bits long.
+The first 3 bits represent status information indicating the conversion state, selected channel and sign.
 The next 16 bits are the conversion result, MSB first.
 The third and fourth bit together are also used to indicate an underrange condition (the differential input voltage is below -FS) or an overrange condition (the differential input voltage is above +FS).

-Bit 18 (first output bit) is the end of conversion ( $\overline{EOC}$ ) indicator.
-This bit is available at the SDO pin during the conversion and sleep states whenever the $\overline{CS}$ pin is LOW.
+Bit 18 (first output bit) is the end of conversion (\overline{EOC}) indicator.
+This bit is available at the SDO pin during the conversion and sleep states whenever the \overline{CS} pin is LOW.
 This bit is HIGH during the conversion and goes LOW when the conversion is complete.

-Bit 17 (second output bit) is a dummy bit (DMY) and is always LOW.
+Bit 17 (second output bit) is the selected channel indicator.
+The bit is LOW for channel 0 and HIGH for channel 1 selected.

 Bit 16 (third output bit) is the conversion result sign indicator (SIG).
-If $V{IN}$ is >0, this bit is HIGH.
-If $V{IN}$ is <0, this bit is LOW.
+If V{IN} is >0, this bit is HIGH.
+If V{IN} is <0, this bit is LOW.